 ESD studies transformative learning in formal, non-formal and informal settings.
 Since education is perhaps the single most powerful tool for affecting change, we need an efficient and widespread ESD if there is to be a chance that we, not only as individuals, but as a society at large alter our perception of environment and our behaviour.
 The field of ESD focuses on how to teach about complex issues such as climate change, disaster risk and overconsumption.
 The goal is to empower (future) educators by providing them with new skills, the knowledge of participatory teaching methods and other tools that will foster critical thinking, action competence and the ability to imagine future scenarios for their students.

 10. Sustainable Food Systems

 A key challenge of our time is a sustainable management of agricultural land and the development of resilient food systems to feed the growing world population.
-Agricultural production is increasingly impaired by climate change, degradation of natural resources, and increasing environmental externalities.
+Agricultural production is increasingly impaired by climate change, degradation of natural resources and increasing environmental externalities.
 It is crucial to increase accessibility of food resources while sparing the environment negative fallouts from excessive logistics and environmentally inefficient distribution.
 We are already able to develop a nearly waste-free production chain, where each by-product could be further used or processed – now we need to promote its implementation.
-Science and education are some of the most valuable tools to renew peoples’ connection to agriculture and to change conventional patterns of resource management.
+Science and education are some of the most valuable tools to renew a society’s connection to agriculture and to change conventional patterns of resource management.